 In addition to the MSY control rule and status determination criteria, the FEP describes target and rebuilding control rules, which are also showed in the example provided in Figure 4.
 A target control rule specifies the relationship of fishing mortality to biomass for a harvest policy aimed at achieving a given target, such as optimum yield (OY).
 OY is the yield that will provide the greatest overall benefits to the nation and is specified based on a reduction to MSY for any relevant economic, social, or ecological factors; thus, MSY is an upper limit for OY (WPFMC 2009).
-The target control rule can be specified using reference points such as F{TARGET} and B{TARGET} .
+The target control rule can be specified using reference points such as F{TARGET} and B{TARGET}.
 Rebuilding control rules would be used in lieu of target control rules if the biomass for a stock falls below MSST.
 In the Figure 4 example, under the rebuilding control rule, fishing mortality would be controlled as a linear function o biomass until biomass recovers to MSST (see F{REBUILDING}), then held constant at F{TARGET} until biomass recovers to B{MSY} (WPFMC 2009).

-1.4 Existing Status Determination Criteria in the FEP for NWHI Lobster Stocks
+1.4 Existing Status Determination Criteria in the FEP for Crustacean MUS for the stock remains.

-SDC, overfishing criteria, and control rules are specified and applied to MUS to ensure that fishing mortality does not exceed a level that would result in excessive depletion of that species.
-Though NWHI lobster stocks are no longer considered MUS under the FEP, the established SDC for the stock remains.
 The MSY control rule is used as the MFMT.
-While the MSST is specified based on the recommendations of Restrepo et al. (1998), the MFMT is more conservative than the default recommendation.
+While the MSST is specified based on the recommendations of Restrepo et al. (1998), the MFMT is more conservative than the default recommendation as the threshold would be based on a higher level of B (i.e., B{MSY} rather than some level less than B{MSY} ; WPFMC 2009).
 Both MFMT and MSST are dependent on the natural mortality rate (M) that is occasionally re-estimated using BSIA.
-In addition to the thresholds MFMT and MSST, a warning reference point, B{FLAG}, is specified at some point above the MSST to provide a trigger for consideration of management action prior to B{FLAG} reaching the threshold (WPFMC 2009; WPFMC 2022).
-MFMT, MSST, and B{FLAG} for NWHI lobster stocks are specified in Figure 5 illustrates the MSY control rule and reference points, along with OY and rebuilding control rules, for NWHI lobster stocks as specified in the Hawaii Archipelago FEP (WPFMC 2009).
+In addition to the thresholds MFMT and MSST, a warning reference point, B{FLAG} , is specified at some point above the MSST to provide a trigger for consideration of management action prior to B{FLAG} reaching the threshold (WPFMC 2009; WPFMC 2022).
+The MFMT, MSST, and B{FLAG} for NWHI lobster stocks, which are the only crustacean MUS in the Western Pacific region with established SDC in the FEP, are specified in Figure 5 illustrates the MSY control rule and reference points for NWHI lobster stocks as specified in the Hawaii Archipelago FEP (WPFMC 2009).